Trump preparing to unveil second coronavirus task force, officials say

 After initially announcing an Easter deadline — which falls on April 12 this year — to reopen the country, the president reluctantly pushed the time frame back to April 30, amid strong urging by public health officials.
 But he has remained fixated on reopening the economy and has publicly mused about a second task force focused on this goal.

 On Saturday, Trump shared a tweet by Fox News host Dana Perino, in which she suggested a supplemental economic task force.
 “I think we need a 2nd task force assembled at direction of POTUS to look ahead to reopening of the economy,” Perino wrote.
-“Made up of a nonpartisan/bipartisan mix of experts across industry sectors, so that we have their recommendations & plan - let 1st taskforce focus on crisis at the moment.”
+“Made up of a nonpartisan/bipartisan mix of experts across industry sectors, so that we have their recommendations & plan — let 1st task force focus on crisis at the moment.”

 Trump supported the proposal, writing, “Good idea Dana!”

-Later, asked at Saturday’s briefing whether he was, in fact, planning to go forward with a second task force, Trump replied that he was considering it.
+Asked later at that day’s briefing whether he was, in fact, planning to go forward with a second task force, Trump replied that he was considering it.

 “Thinking about it,” he said.
 “Getting a group of people.
 And we have to open our country.
 You know, I had an expression: ‘The cure can’t be worse than the problem itself.’
 Right?
 I started by saying that, and I continue to say it: The cure cannot be worse than the problem itself.”